ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 2. Ravelling
 3. Transposing and Permuting Axes

-Finally, Part 3 (currently in progress!) will cover:
+Finally, [Part 3]({{ site.baseurl }}/stride-guide-part-3/) will cover methods to specify the strides of an array directly, and how this can be useful for solving problems:

-1. Stride Tricks and Direct Array Construction
+1. Specifying Strides Directly
 2. Stride Study: Swapping Tiles

-The intended audience has used NumPy already, but has not yet seriously scratched below the surface of how multi-dimensional arrays are implemented.
+The intended audience for these posts who have used NumPy already, but have not yet seriously scratched below the surface of how multi-dimensional arrays are implemented.

 If you're already an experienced user of NumPy (or a similar array-based language/library), the chances are you'll know at least some of the material.
-However, I hope you'll find the presentation of interest nonetheless.
+However, I hope you'll still find the presentation of interest.

 ## 1. Array Fundamentals

-Let's first establish what a NumPy array actually is.
+Let's first establish what a NumPy array is made of.

-In your favourite Python shell, create a NumPy array holding 12 integer values:
+In a Python shell, create a NumPy array holding 12 integer values:

 ```python
 >>> import numpy as np